yannissey/yannissey/README.md

 - INFP-T , introvert
 - i love oldies and everything vintage. i collect records and CDs.
 - my current hyperfixation are the quarrymen / the silver beatles (pre-beatles) from 1957 to the 1962. i love teddy boy paul A LOT.
+- feel free to write me on discord @yannissey

 i like - music , beatles , kind people , MLP , drawing , 50s-80s